camunda/blog.camunda.org/content/post/2017/09/camunda-bpm-780-alpha4-released.md

 ## Deletion of Process Definitions in Cockpit (EE)
 Until now, it has only been possible to erase process definitions in Cockpit by deleting a whole deployment.
 This behaviour is not sensible for any case as, generally speaking, a deployment consists of several process definitions and resources – including those that are possibly still required and not supposed to be deleted.

-This release brings a new feature to Cockpit that allows deletion process definitions, regardless of their respective deployments.
+This release brings a new feature to Cockpit that allows to delete process definitions, regardless of their respective deployments.

 {{< video mp4="processDefinitionDeletion.mp4" title="Camunda BPM Cockpit" caption="Deleting process definitions" >}}